Brooks Robinson (1983)

 Robinson improved greatly in 1959, batting .284 with 89 hits in 88 games.
 He spent part of that season in the minors.
 But the next year, he became part of the Orioles' regular lineup, playing in 152 games in 1960.
 He had 175 hits, 27 doubles, 14 home runs, 88 RBIs, and a .294 batting average.
 He excelled defensively, winning his first of sixteen consecutive Gold Gloves, and leading AL third basemen in assists with 328 and in putouts with 171.

-Robinson led the AL in gampes played in 1961 with a career high 163.
+Robinson led the AL in games played in 1961 with a career high 163.
 He had 192 hits, a career high 38 doubles, 61 RBIs, and a .287 batting average.
 The next year, he again led the league in games played.
-He finished the 1962 season with 192 hits, 29 doubles, 23 home runs, 86 RBIs, 70 strikeouts to 42 walks, and a .303 batting average.
+He finished the 1962 season with 192 hits, 29 doubles, 23 home runs, 86 RBIs, 70 strikeouts to 42 walks, and a .303 batting average in 162 games.

 In 1963, Robinson again led the AL in games played with 161.
-However, his offense play was not as good as in the previous two seasons.
+However, his offensive play was not as good as in the previous two seasons.
 He batted just .251 with 148 hits, 26 doubles, and 67 RBIs.
 His defensive play continued to be outstanding and he won Gold Glove number four, and he led AL third basemen in assists with 330.

 Robinson won the American League MVP award in 1964.
 He led the league in games played (a career high 163) and in RBIs (a career high 118), and he had career highs in hits (194), home runs (28), and batting average (.317).
 Defensively, he again led AL third basemen in assists (327) and in putouts (153).